gbkel/shugart/README.md

 ### Server

 Before setting up a client, you'll have to start a server.
-In order to do that, you can use Heroku or another service which can use **npm commands**.
+In order to do that, you can use Heroku or another service with **npm commands** support.

 So you need to do the following:

 - Create a new repository
+- Open the repository folder on your computer
 - `npm init`
 - `npm install --save shugart`
-- Open the repository folder on your computer
 - Create a index.js on root with the following data:

 ```js